What is a Content Management System (CMS)?

 A CMS is beneficial from a search engine optimization (SEO) perspective for two reasons.

-First, most CMSs are already set up for improving SEO.
+First, most CMSs are already set up for structured content that’s beneficial for SEO.
 Core functions generally include the option to:

 - Change URL slugs to more intuitive formats